 Oven Roasted Leeks are a simple, flavorful side dish that will dress up your dinner table.
 Their earthy flavor pairs easily with everything from chicken to lamb to beef.
 Simple ingredients and five minutes of prep time are all you’ll need to make this easy recipe.

 You often see leeks used as a component in hearty soups, casseroles, and stews, but oven roasting them gives them a chance to shine on their own!
 And the best thing is that the preparation couldn’t be simpler – just leeks, salt, pepper, a little olive oil, and parsley!

 For me, the hardest part of planning an everyday menu is deciding on the side dishes.
 The entree is easy, right?
 It’s usually just your choice of protein.
 But those sides!

 I mean, who wants green beans every single night of the week?
 And, of course, whatever you choose must be quick and easy to prepare.
-Well, these Roasted Leeks meet all of that criteria!
+Well, these oven baked leeks meet all of those criteria!

 Preheat the oven to 475.

-Place the leeks in a single layer in a casserole or baking dish.
-Drizzle with the olive oil and sprinkle with the salt, pepper, and chopped fresh parsley.
+- Place the cleaned leeks in a single layer in a casserole or baking dish.
+Drizzle with the olive oil and sprinkle with salt, black pepper, and chopped fresh parsley.